pytorch/torchchat/README.md

 For more information run `python3 torchchat.py generate --help`

 ### Server
+**note this feature is still in progress and not all endpoints are working ATM** Server gives you a REST API that matches the OpenAI API spec for interacting with a model

-Start the server to send requests and receive the responses.
+Start the server

 [skip default]: begin
 ```bash
 python3 torchchat.py server llama3
 ```
 [skip default]: end

-Sample curl request sent to the server looks like:
+Open another terminal window to interact with the API using curl
 ```
 curl http://127.0.0.1:5000/chat \
   -H "Content-Type: application/json" \